MariusFurter/mariusfurter.github.io/CUSTOMIZE.md

 All changes made to this file are only visible after you rebuild the website.
 That means that you need to run `bundle exec jekyll serve` again if you are running the website locally or push your changes to GitHub if you are using GitHub Pages.
 All other changes are visible immediately, you only need to refresh the page.

-## Modifying the CV information

-There are currently 2 different ways of generating the CV page content.
-The first one is by using a json file located in [assets/json/resume.json](assets/json/resume.json).
-It is a [known standard](https://jsonresume.org/) for creating a CV programmatically.
-The second one, currently used as a fallback when the json file is not found, is by using a yml file located in [\_data/cv.yml](_data/cv.yml).
-This was the original way of creating the CV page content and since it is more human readable than a json file we decided to keep it as an option.

-What this means is, if there is no resume data defined in [\_config.yml](_config.yml) and loaded via a json file, it will load the contents of [\_data/cv.yml](_data/cv.yml).
-If you want to use the [\_data/cv.yml](_data/cv.yml) file as the source of your CV, you must delete the [assets/json/resume.json](assets/json/resume.json) file.

-## Modifying the user and repository information

-The user and repository information is defined in [\_data/repositories.yml](_data/repositories.yml).
-You can add as many users and repositories as you want.
-Both informations are used in the `repositories` section.

 ## Creating new pages

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
 You can choose the layout of the page by changing the [layout](https://jekyllrb.com/docs/layouts/) attribute in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file, and also the path to access it by changing the [permalink](https://jekyllrb.com/docs/permalinks/) attribute.
 You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.

-## Creating new blog posts

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory, which is the [default location for posts in Jekyll](https://jekyllrb.com/docs/posts/).
-The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
-The easiest way to do this is to copy an existing blog post and modify it.
-Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

-If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.

-Note that `posts` is also a collection, but it is a default collection created automatically by Jekyll.
-To access the posts, you can use the `site.posts` variable in your templates.

 ## Creating new projects

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
+You can create new projects by adding new Markdown files in the \_projects directory.
 The easiest way to do this is to copy an existing project and modify it.

 ## Adding some news